5 misconceptions about sledding

 The article in a nutshell

-All too often, outdoor activities seem to be reserved for the ultra-sporty elite, accustomed to the sometimes intimidating contact with nature.
+All too often, outdoor activities still seem reserved for an ultra-sportive elite, accustomed to the sometimes intimidating contact with nature.

-It's time to deconstruct the prejudices surrounding these leisure activities/disciplines, to show that they are within everyone's reach.
+It's time to deconstruct the prejudices surrounding these hobbies/disciplines, to show that they are within everyone's reach.

 Summary